 Menopause at 47?

-When you get past 45 I think you tend to expect to have to start thinking about the menopause.
+As the cut-off date for getting pregnant naturally has generally been touted as age 45, you tend to expect to have to start thinking about the menopause or peri-menopause at this age.
 However, for most women it does not start until their early 50s so it may be too early to consider this.

 Getting Pregnant at 47

 Of course there is always the chance that you could be pregnant at the age of 47, even if it is a pretty slim one if you have not already gone through the menopause.